-- Dravet Syndrome.
-Approve if the patient meets ONE of the following (A or B): A) Initial Therapy.
-Approve for 1 year if the patient meets ALL of the following (i, ii, and iii): - i.
-Patient is ≥ 1 year of age; AND - ii.
-Patient meets ONE of the following (a or b): - a) Patient has tried or is concomitantly receiving at least two other antiseizure medications; OR Note: Examples of other antiseizure medications include valuroic acid
+- 1. Dravet Syndrome.
+Approve if the patient meets ONE of the following (A or B): - A) Initial Therapy.
+Approve for 1 year if the patient meets the following (i, ii, and iii): - i.
+Patient is $\geq$ 1 year of age; AND - ii.
+Patient meets ONE of the following (a or b): - a) Patient has failure, contraindication or intolerance, or is concomitantly receiving at least two other antiseizure medications; OR